-Midwest Composite Technologies (Hartland, WI) is a full service manufacturer.
+Midwest Composite Technologies, based in Hartland, WI, is a full service manufacturer.
 With an in-house design team they provide CAD services for concept creation and review, as well as rapid prototypes for form and function, molds and prototypes for complex structures, and low volume production and sub-assembly operations.
 According to Helmut Keidl, CEO of MCT, “We consider Midwest as our customers’ partner in the concept through product stage.”

 As the company began to grow in business, Helmut was cautious with his finances and looked for ways to decrease his internal processes.
 To maintain reasonable costs, he discovered and began using SolidView Viewing Software from Solid Concepts, Inc. (Valencia, CA).
 “I bought my first seat when SolidView appeared on the market,” Helmut said.
 “The cost was a fraction of what it costs to buy another CAD seat.”

 As workloads increased, MCT added more CAD designers and now have three seats of Pro/E, one of Unigraphics, and one of SolidWorks.
 Helmut also owns six seats of SolidView.
 “We use CAD information a lot here.
 If I had to buy a new seat of CAD every time another person needed data, it would drive my engineering costs beyond what would be acceptable in the market,” Helmut said.